A posteriori error estimates for a bang-bang optimal control problem: Numerical examples

 The purpose of this example is to investigate the performance of the devised a posteriori error estimator when we violate the convexity assumption considered on the domain.

-We present the results obtained for this example in Figures \ref{fig:ex_2}, \ref{fig:ex_2_1} and \ref{fig:ex_2_2}.
-In Fig. \ref{fig:ex_2}, we display experimental rates of convergence for each contribution of the total error when uniform and adaptive refinement are considered.
+We present the results obtained for this example in Figures \ref{fig:ex_2}, \ref{fig:ex_2_1}, and \ref{fig:ex_2_2}.
+In Fig. \ref{fig:ex_2}, we display experimental rates of convergence for each contribution of the total error when uniform and adaptive refinement are considered, experimental rates of convergence for all the individual contributions of the error estimator $E$ (see \eqref{def:total_estimator}), and the effectivity index when adaptive refinement is considered.
 We observe that the designed adaptive procedure outperforms uniform refinement.
-In particular, it exhibits optimal rates of convergence for each contribution of the total error.
-In Fig. \ref{fig:ex_2_1} we show experimental rates of convergence for all the individual contributions of the error estimator $E$ and the effectivity index, when adaptive refinement is considered.
-We observe that the effectivity seems to stabilize around the values $3$ and $4$ when the total number of degrees of freedom increases.
-Finally, in Fig. \ref{fig:ex_2_2}, we present the finite element approximations $\bar{y}_{\ell}(\bar{\mathfrak{u}}_{\ell})$ and $\bar{p}_{\ell}$, and adaptively refined meshes.
-It can be observed that the refinement is being concentrated on the re-entrant corner $(0, 0)$.
+In particular, it exhibits optimal experimental rates of convergence for each contribution of the total error and the error estimator (Figs. (4.B) and (4.C)).
+We observe that the effectivity seems to stabilize around the values $2$ when the total number of degrees of freedom increases (Fig. (4.D)).
+In Fig. \ref{fig:ex_2_2} we present adaptively refined meshes obtained after 5, 10, and 15 iterations.
+It can be observed that the refinement is being concentrated at the re-entrant corner $(0, 0)$, as well as in the upper and left regions of the domain; an explicit connection between the switching set and the adaptively refined meshes is not observed.
+The refinement produced in the upper and left regions of the domain may stem from the structure of the optimal state and adjoint state near these regions; see Fig. \ref{fig:ex_2_2}.
+We also observe that the discrete switching set seems to converge to the switching set of the continuous solution when the total number of degrees of freedom increases.
+Approximate optimal solutions are displayed in Fig. \ref{fig:ex_2_2}.
+The approximate optimal control $\bar{\mathfrak{u}}_{\ell}$ exhibits the bang-bang structure in the three approximations (Figs. (6.C), (6.D), and (6.E)).